-Situated on Lake Michigan, Chicago boasts one of the most beautiful skylines in the world.
+Situated on Lake Michigan, the Chicago skyline is one of the most beautiful in the world.
 After all, it was here that the first skyscraper was built in 1885!

 There’s so much going on here that you could spend a lifetime there and never run out of things to do.

-With a solid plan, you can definitely check out the best of Chicago in 3 days.
+With a solid Chicago itinerary, you can definitely check out the best of the city in 3 days.
 Let’s get to it!